okta/workflows-templates/workflows/new_user_registration/readme.md

 ## Overview

-In CIAM use cases, many business units, locales, and brands may require distinct user management operations.
+In Customer Identity and Access Management use cases, many business units, locales, and brands may require distinct user management operations.
 Okta Workflows can help implement custom processing of the registration context.

 In this template, the context of new user registration is processed by Workflows which shall customize the branding, customize the birthright enablement, and link to external systems for duplication verification and Preference Management.
 The External Check for existing users is implemented with an API stub.
 In an actual use case, a specific HTTP Connector shall be configured along with the needed API Request JSON to match your system requirements.
 Similarly, the Preference Management is implemented with a stub, but can be substituted with an Okta Workflow built-in Connector such as DataGrail or OneTrust, as well as, any system that supports API communication.

-## Before you get Started / Prerequisites
+## Prerequisites

 Before you get started, here are the things you’ll need: